Kerry vs Tyrone Prediction, Betting Preview, Tips & Odds | All-Ireland Football Championship 2026

 18+ | New players only | Min. deposit €10 | Wagering, banking, T&C apply. | Play Responsibly | www.gambleaware.org

-OUR PREDICTION: 🏆 GALWAY TO WIN 🏆
+OUR PREDICTION:🏆 KERRY TO WIN 🏆

 Result